ssonkiya/ssonkiya.github.io/_posts/2016-09-03-Nytimes-and-Trump.md

 ![center](http://robinsones.github.io/images/Trump_media_tweet.png)

 So far, this discussion of the media and Trump has mostly been anecdotal.
 I was interested in quantitatively examining how the media covered Trump since the start of his campaign until now.
 For my initial exploration, I have focused only on the NYTimes and extracting the topics of their articles covering Trump.
+You can find all of my code and my presentation to Metis on [my github repo](https://github.com/robinsones/NYTimes-and-Trump).

 ## Creating the dataset